CodyMorley/CodyMorley/README.md

 I'm the best of both worlds; a lifelong creative professional with the technical skills to make your dreams come true.
 I can work a fully integrated Swift stack from iOS/MacOs/WatchOS to a fully featured vapor application backend.
 Which not many people on the planet can say.
-I've opened for Bill Burr, Dave Attell, Jay Mohr, Dane Cook, Ralphie May, and most of my heroes in stand up comedy.
+I've opened for most of my heroes in stand up comedy.
 I've been a traveling professional entertainer since the age of 17.
 I do not do things small and I do not do things halfway.
 If you or your company need a sure bet, my inbox is open.

 codymorleyINC@gmail.com